Edvard Söderberg honored with large donation to criminology research

-For many years, Edvard Söderberg was vice-chairman of the Torsten Söderberg Foundation and joint director of the two brother foundations, the Torsten and Ragnar Söderberg Foundations.
-Edvard was very involved when the initiative for the Stockholm Prize in Criminology was taken almost ten years ago.
-This initiative is in honor of his many years of valuable contributions to the Torsten Söderberg Foundation.
+For many years, Edvard Söderberg served as vice chairman of the Torsten Söderberg Foundation and as joint director of the two brother foundations, the Torsten and Ragnar Söderberg Foundations.
+Edvard was deeply involved when the initiative for the Stockholm Prize in Criminology was launched just under ten years ago.
+We are undertaking this initiative to honor his many years of valuable contributions to the Torsten Söderberg Foundation.

-"It is is also reassuring that the prize, through the newly established foundation, will be permanently and will not be dependent on annual grants as has been the case so far', says Tomas Söderberg, Chairman of the Torsten Söderberg Foundation.
+“It is also reassuring that the prize will be made permanent through the newly established foundation and will no longer depend on annual grants, as has been the case until now,” says Tomas Söderberg, chairman of the Torsten Söderberg Foundation.

-The foundation agreement will be signed by the Minister of Justice Beatrice Ask and the Torsten Söderberg Foundation at a special ceremony at Rosenbad on Friday, May 11, 2012.
+The foundation charter will be signed by Minister of Justice Beatrice Ask and the Torsten Söderberg Foundation at a special ceremony at Rosenbad on Friday, May 11, 2012.

 "International exchange of knowledge and research in the field of justice is of great importance for the to be able to constantly improve the fight against crime and increase citizens' security," says Minister for Justice Beatrice Ask.